Economy of Spain (1939–1959): Civil War economic devastation (1936-1939)

 The Spanish Civil War had had widespread and long-lasting effects on the Spanish economy, not only because of the normal consequences of an armed conflict, but also due to the conflicting and discordant economic policies carried out by the different armed factions.
-The country had simultaneously issued two different currencies and was struck by high inflation rates, aggravated by its lack of gold reserves.
+The country had simultaneously issued two different currencies and was struck by high inflation rates, aggravated by the Republican government having depleted the significant Spanish gold reserves to finance aid from the USSR.

 The Civil War was financed by both sides through currency issue, which would lead to high inflation in later years.
 The nationalists also made use of international money lending.
 The Republic had failed at its tax reform project, which was included in a larger economic transformation process that included strategic nationalizations.
 Most taxes passed were not collected effectively and most projects were not carried out, while the Francoist side developed a more pragmatic approach that proved more successful in the short term.
 The Republicans' ineffectiveness has been described as a consequence of their financial approach, aimed at created a "Revolutionary Treasury" which would keep functioning after the war and not at winning the conflict efficiently.